Penfore/pixel_cinema/README.md

 Welcome to the Pixel Cinema!
 This app provides a comprehensive experience for exploring featured movies.
 It uses TheMovieDB API to fetch and display movie information.

 The development of the app was based on Clean Architecture, ensuring a solid and scalable structure.
 However, I made some simplifications to make development more agile and dynamic.
-The presentation layer acts as a mini design system, aligning with the Viper design pattern to promote a clear separation between business logic and user interface.
+The presentation layer acts as a mini design system, aligning with the VIP design pattern to promote a clear separation between business logic and user interface.
 The app aims to follow SOLID principles.

 ## Features